protologicorp/protologic/README.md

 ### Steps

-Next, we'll set up some levels to handle the various process and outcome paths the logic can take.

-We've created our first Level to handle login called 'Authenticate', now we'll pass it a Step using 'addStep', we're telling the Level 'Authenticate' to hold the first in a series of Steps, which are named for convenience that include a function to run and a Bin to store the results.
+Since we've created our first Level to handle login called 'Authenticate', let's pass it a couple of Steps to be called in order using 'addStep'.
+Here, we're telling the Level 'Authenticate' to hold a series of Steps (which are named for convenience) that include a function to run, a source of data, and a previously declared Bin to store the results.

-    // Add Steps to the Authenticate Level

     login.addStep(
         'Authenticate',                                     // Name of Level